-Because sometimes you need objective personal financial advice.
+Because sometimes you need comprehensive personal financial advice.
 See also: How to Find a Financial Planner.

 - NAPFA – The National Association of Personal Financial Advisors has a location tool to help you find a qualified fee-only advisor in your area.

-Investment, market, and economic resources for the DIY investors.
+Investment, market, and economic resources for DIY investors.

-- FINVIZ – The most comprehensive free stock screener around with a premium version that gives you real-time quotes, backtesting, and more.
+- FINVIZ – A comprehensive free stock screener with a premium version that gives you real-time quotes, backtesting, and more.

-- Portfolio Visualizer – Free tool to backtest your portfolio, different asset allocations, and analyze the results.
+- Portfolio Visualizer – Free tool to backtest your portfolio and different asset allocations, and analyze the results.

-- Dividend Aristocrats – A list of companies with a proven track record of consistently increasing its dividend for 25 consecutive years or more.
+- Dividend Aristocrats – A list of companies with a proven track record of consistently increasing their dividends for 25 consecutive years or more.

 - DataRoma – Tracks the investment activity of big-name value investors through financial filings.

-- WhaleWisdom – Let’s you track big investors by comparing changes in 13F filings across quarters.
+- WhaleWisdom – Track big investors by comparing changes in 13F filings across quarters.

-- FRED – All the federal reserve economic data, research, and tools any armchair economists needs to second-guess the Fed.
+- FRED – All the federal reserve economic data, research, and tools any armchair economists need to second-guess the Fed.